mehwishshabir/Molecular-Docking-Dopamine-Transporter/README.md

 | ![Desvenlafaxine](./Ligand-protein%20interactions/desvenlafzxine-7ouz-pymol.png) |

 ## **Conclusion**
-This study successfully validated the binding modes of DAT inhibitors. **Maralixibat** emerged as the most suitable inhibitor candidate due to its robust interaction profile.
-The correlation between computational docking scores and experimental $pIC_{50}$ confirms the reliability of this *in silico* workflow.
+This study successfully validated the binding modes of DAT inhibitors through a comparative *in silico* workflow.
+While all active ligands showed favorable docking scores, **Maralixibat (CHEMBL363392)** emerged as the most suitable inhibitor candidate for the following reasons:

+* **Superior Binding Affinity:** It consistently demonstrated the strongest binding affinity (-9.0 kcal/mol), correlating with its high experimental $pIC_{50}$ (9.552).
+* **Interaction Patterns:** The ligand exhibited robust polar interactions within the protein's active site, which are critical for stable complex formation.
+* **Structural Feasibility:** Evaluation of its binding mode and orientation suggests a high degree of fit and specificity for the 7OUZ active site.

+While Maralixibat stands out as a promising lead, further structural analysis and experimental validation are recommended to confirm its exact mechanism of action and specificity as a DAT inhibitor.

 ## **Software & Tools**
 * **PyRx (AutoDock Vina):** Docking and scoring.